chenxz1111/Expression-Transformer/readme.md

 ## Pretrained Models

+We prefer you to train your own models and change the `test` function to test your models in different ways.
 You can obtain our pretrained models under `/model`.
-Notice that models on different data sets may apply different super paramenters for the best performance.
-You may change the command above to parse arguments for different pretrained models.
+Notice that our previous models on different data sets may apply different super paramenters for the best performance.
+In this light you may change the command above and the max `max_len` argument's default value in `model.py` to parse arguments for different pretrained models.
+One effective way is to check the error information.

 ## Hint